Keyboard shortcuts

 A few things that exist on PostgreSQL are absent here:

 No ILIKE.
-MySQL’s .ilike() filter lowers to plain LIKE, whose case sensitivity depends on the collation of the column. utf8mb4_unicode_ci and similar _ci collations match case-insensitively for free; binary or _bin collations match case-sensitively.
-Pick the collation that matches the semantics you want when declaring the column.
+MySQL has no ILIKE operator, so .ilike() is rejected with an unsupported_feature error.
+MySQL’s LIKE case sensitivity is set by the column’s collation: utf8mb4_unicode_ci and other _ci collations match case-insensitively, while binary and _bin collations match case-sensitively.
+Pick the collation that matches the semantics you want when declaring the column, then use .like().

 No CTE-driven updates.
 MySQL does not allow UPDATE inside a common table expression.
 The query planner avoids generating those.
 Most update patterns do not need them; the engine routes complex multi-statement updates differently on this backend.